A Career In the Baltimore County Fire Department

 - After graduation from the FRA, recruits spend two years on probationary status.

-- Most EMTs and firefighters are assigned to work on one of four shifts at one of the county’s 25 career fire stations.
-A few are assigned to work weekdays only.
+- EMTs, paramedics, and firefighters are assigned to work at one of the county’s 25 career fire stations.

 - Stations are equipped with a bunk room so crew members working night shifts may sleep between the hours of 9 p.m. and 7 a.m. when they are not on a call or performing other station work.
 If you sleep, you will share the bunk room with other coworkers.

 - All station personnel are responsible for assisting with station daily chores such as cleaning kitchens and bathrooms, mopping and waxing floors, emptying the trash, and lawn care.

 - When on duty, EMTs, paramedics, and firefighters cannot leave the station to take care of personal business.
 They cannot make or receive cell phone calls while en route to or working on an incident.

 - EMTs, paramedics, and firefighters are expected to come to work on time every day they are scheduled to work including during snowstorms, hurricanes or other severe weather.
 Lateness is not tolerated.

 Paramedic and EMT Duties

 - Each county medic unit (ambulance) is staffed with one EMT and one paramedic.
 The paramedic is in charge of patient care.
 The EMT assists with all patient care.
 Both paramedics and EMTs drive the medic unit.

 - Depending on the nature of the call, the paramedic or EMT may be primarily responsible for a patient’s care.